arp242/arp242.net/_posts/rimworld-mod-linux.md

 The game code lives in two namespaces: `Verse` and `RimWorld`. `Verse` is the game engine and RimWorld is the game built on that.
-At least, I *think* that was the intention at some point as all sort of RimWorld-specific things seem to be in `Verse` (which also references the `RimWorld` namespace frequently) and there isn't really a clear dividing line, but mostly: general "engine-y things" are in `Verse` and "RimWorld-y things" are in `RimWorld`, except when they're not.
+At least, I *think* that was the intention at some point as there are all sort of RimWorld-specific things in `Verse` (which also references the `RimWorld` namespace frequently) and there isn't really a clear dividing line, but mostly: general "engine-y things" are in `Verse` and "RimWorld-y things" are in `RimWorld`, except when they're not.